Suma-Marri/Wine_Quality/README.md

 _Output Variable_

 - Quality score : The quality rating of wine that is based on sensory data and scores from 0 to 10.

+##### _PortugueseWineReviews.csv_
+Dataset decription: This csv file has all the reviews from BlogOsVinhos.
+The alcohol is measured by percentage.
+The prices are in euros (€).
+The rating is between 0-20.
+Sadly, so of the columns are in Portuguese, like the Judge's notes and the dates, but luckily we have Google Translate!
+There are some missing values, which were replaced with -1 (for numerical values) and null (for non-numerical values).
+Just incase the extraction did not pick up the values, there is a link column in case if you want to research and replace and null/-1 values.
+Also, there are wines available in Portugal, not made in Portugal, although some of them are made in Portugal.

+_Input Variables_

+- Name: Name of the wine
+- Year: Year of the wine
+- Region: Region of where the wine was product was grown.
+- Color: Color of wine
+- Castes: Caste/Classification of the wine
+- AlcoholPercentage: The alcohol content measured by percentage
+- Producer: The producer of the wine.
+- MinimunPrice: Minimum price of bottle.
+- MaximumPrice: Maximum price of bottle
+- Judge: Judge's name
+- JudgeRating: Judge's rating between 0-20
+- Date: Judge put in review.
+- JudgeNotes: The commentary the judge put about the wine.
+- Label: Label of the wine bottle.
+- Link : Link to the review on BlogOsVinhos.

 #### Questions that we hope to answer with the data: